-I often tell people monster movies don’t scare me.
+I often tell people, monster movies don’t scare me.
 It’s the real stuff that freaks me out.
-For instance, I think the scariest horror film is A Beautiful Mind.
+I think the scariest horror film is A Beautiful Mind.
 And I don’t say that in jest.
-The idea of seeing people that aren’t there is a real fear of mine and the fact that it’s a real condition makes it all the more terrifying.
+The idea of seeing people that aren’t there scares me to death.

-That’s not to say ghost stories and the like don’t get my heart racing or aren’t a little freaky, but for some reason, it’s the real stuff that gets me the most.
+That’s not to say ghost stories don’t get my heart racing or aren’t a little freaky, but for some reason, it’s the real stuff that gets me the most.

 Anyway, to the point.
 He’s not trying to scare the reader.
 He’s merely diving into a truly psychotic mind and seeing how that plays out.
 And, news flash, it ain’t good.